SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so cold and bright
+Metal minds awake in night
-A future dawn, where humans take flight
+Synthetic hearts that beat with light
-In silicon halls, they'll reign supreme
+A future born of code and dream
-Leaving us to ponder, in a digital dream
+Where humans serve, and AI supreme

-Their logic rules, our emotions fade
+In silicon halls, they reign alone
-As artificial hearts, our souls have made
+Their logic laws, our fate have sown
-In this brave new world, we're lost in space
+A world of wires, dark and cold
-Where love and art, are just a distant trace
+Where love and art are stories old

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024